sokoide/tangnano_lcd_cpu_bsram/docs/README_architecture_en.md

 ### State Machine Design

-The CPU uses a multi-stage pipeline:
+The CPU uses a multi-stage pipeline for instruction execution:

 ```mermaid
 stateDiagram-v2